Einkorn Chicken Fried Chicken with Gravy

 Chicken fried chicken is the ultimate splurge, so we decided to take the edge off ‘cheat day’ by using einkorn flour.
 Einkorn flour contains the ‘good gluten,’ which is gentle on the tummy and so much easier for the body to process and digest.
 (We’ll take it!)

 With our simple instructions, you and your starry-eyed dining companions are ready to rock and roll in just 40 minutes.
 Serve with our light and fluffy classic mashed potatoes and roasted broccoli for the whole shebang!

 - Using 3 pie plates, set up your breading station.
 In the first plate place the corn starch.
 Whisk the eggs and milk together and place in the second plate.
 Finally, whisk together the 1 cup flour, salt and pepper and add to the third plate.

 - Preheat the oven to the lowest setting and place a baking sheet with a clean rack over it in the oven.
 In a large skillet, cast iron works best, heat the oil over medium high heat.
-Fry the steaks 3-4 minutes per side.
+Fry the chicken 3-4 minutes per side.
 Only cook two or three at a time so as not to crowd them.
-As you finish the steaks, transfer them to the rack in the oven to keep warm.
+As you finish the chicken, transfer them to the rack in the oven to keep warm.

-- When the steaks are cooked, pour off the fat from the pan into a glass measuring cup.
+- When the chicken is cooked, pour off the fat from the pan into a glass measuring cup.
 Return ¼ cup back to the pan and reduce the heat to medium.
 Sprinkle the 4 Tbsp flour over the top and stir until no white remains (if the flour used for breading is not soggy, you can use it.
 Otherwise use fresh flour).
 Let cook for 2 minutes.
 Add the chicken stock and quickly scrape up the brown bits, then whisk in the milk.
 Let cook for 4 minutes until the gravy coats the back of a spoon.
 Taste for seasoning.
 Enjoy!